Thundercom-Software/Thunderbolt-Quantum-Navigator-Mobile/README.md

 Thunderbolt Quantum Navigator (Mobile), is a breath of fresh air for all the Windows Phone fans due to it's unique ability to display modern websites using the Chromium engine natively on Windows 10 Mobile.
 Support for Windows Phone 8.1 is not present yet but will be added eventually.

+Disclaimer: The browser in it's current state, does not use and will not use the Chromium engine until v1.0.0.0 is released.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Support extends to all arm based devices running Windows 10 Mobile Creators Update (1703) and later.